By John James

 The Gen Z version uses selective capitalization for emphasis (one of the few times uppercase is acceptable), and employs enthusiastic phrasing that's genuine without being formal.

 Start with small changes.
 Maybe begin using lowercase more often, or experiment with skipping periods at the end of your sentences.
 These subtle shifts won't scream "I'm trying to be Gen Z!" but will make your messages feel more casual and contemporary.
+In 2026, even just reducing your emoji usage or breaking longer messages into shorter bursts can make a noticeable difference.

 Be selective about which elements you adopt.
 If abbreviations feel unnatural to you, don't force them.
 Perhaps the tone and structure of Gen Z messages resonates more with you than the specific slang.
 Adapt what feels comfortable and leave the rest.
+The 2026 approach is about finding your own blend rather than wholesale adoption.

 Context awareness is crucial.
 Gen Z themselves don't text the same way to their boss as they do to their friends.
 Consider who you're texting and modulate accordingly.
 A slightly more casual style might work well with younger colleagues or family members, while full Gen Z style might be perfect for texting your teenage niece.
+In professional settings in 2026, even Gen Z is adopting more structured communication, so you're not alone in code-switching.

 Don't abandon your own voice entirely.
 Authenticity still matters most.
 If you suddenly start texting completely differently, people who know you will notice and it may come across as forced.
 Instead, think of it as expanding your communication repertoire rather than replacing it.
+Gen Z in 2026 values genuine connection over perfect slang usage.

 Remember that Gen Z texting itself isn't monolithic - it varies based on region, specific friend groups, and individual preference.
 There's no single "correct" way to text like Gen Z, so don't stress about getting it perfectly right.
+The diversity within Gen Z communication in 2026 means there's room for your own interpretation.

 Lowercase typing creates a more casual, relaxed tone.
 Capital letters can come across as too formal, serious, or even aggressive.
 When Gen Z does use capitals, it's usually for EMPHASIS or to show excitement.
 It's not laziness - it's a deliberate stylistic choice that signals informality.